 Pit Stop meditation: Practice during work or study

 It’s impossible to maintain constant focus on one thing for an extended period of time.
 We all need breaks.
 For some of us, it’s standing up and stretching.
-For others, it’s a snack or their lunch break.
+For others, it’s a snack or their bathroom break.
 How ever you take a break to refresh your mind, you know the value of taking time for yourself during the day has to your work.
 The best time to meditate might simply be when you need to most.

 Find a regular time when you can afford to take 10 minutes to step away from your work and stick to it.
 Make it part of your daily work schedule, maybe even block it out in your calendar so meetings and other things don’t interfere with your routine.